 On receiving the RepeaterAuth_Stream_Manage message, the HDCP Repeater computes M' as given below.
-HMAC-SHA256 is computed over the concatenation of StreamID_Type (see Section 4.2.12) and seq_num_M values received as part of the RepeaterAuth_Stream_Manage message.
+HMAC-SHA256 is computed over the concatenation of $StreamID_Type$ (see Section 4.2.12) and seq_num_M values received as part of the RepeaterAuth_Stream_Manage message.
 All values are in big-endian order.
 The key used for HMAC is SHA256(k_d).

-M' (or M) = HMAC-SHA256(StreamID_Type || seq_num_M, SHA256(k_d)).
+M' (or M) = HMAC-SHA256(StreamID Type || seg num M, SHA256(k_d)).

-M' must be made available by the HDCP Repeater for the HDCP Transmitter to read as part of the RepeaterAuth_Stream_Ready message.
+M' must be made available by the HDCP Repeater for the HDCP Transmitter to read as part of the RepeaterAuth Stream Ready message.

 The RepeaterAuth_Stream_Ready message must be available for the transmitter to read within 100 ms from the time the transmitter finishes writing the RepeaterAuth_Stream_Manage message parameters to the HDCP Receiver.
-Every RepeaterAuth_Stream_Manage message from the transmitter to the repeater must be followed by a RepeaterAuth_Stream_Ready message from the repeater to the transmitter.
+RepeaterAuth_Stream_Manage message from the transmitter to the repeater must be followed by a RepeaterAuth_Stream_Ready message from the repeater to the transmitter.

-When the RepeaterAuth_Stream_Ready message is read, the HDCP Transmitter verifies the integrity of the message by computing M and comparing this value to M'.
-If M is equal to M', the HDCP Transmitter may transmit the Content Stream identified in the corresponding RepeaterAuth_Stream_Manage message.
-If the RepeaterAuth_Stream_Ready message is not available for the transmitter to read within 100 ms or if M is not equal to M', the HDCP Transmitter must not transmit the Content Stream identified in the corresponding RepeaterAuth_Stream_Manage message.
+When the RepeaterAuth_Stream_Ready message is read, the HDCP Transmitter verifies the integrity of the message by computing M and comparing this value to M. If M is equal to M, the HDCP Transmitter may transmit the Content Stream identified in the corresponding RepeaterAuth_Stream_Manage message.
+If the RepeaterAuth_Stream_Ready message is not available for the transmitter to read within 100 ms or if M is not equal to M, the HDCP Transmitter must not transmit the Content Stream identified in the corresponding RepeaterAuth_Stream_Manage message.
+Type value is assigned to the Content Stream through the successful transmission/reception of a single RepeaterAuth_Stream_Manage message.
+The Content Stream shall be associated with such Type value throughout the HDCP Session.